Explaining the Inverse Chain and Investigating Large Recovery Points

 Example

-Three backups are taken: An initial dataset two days ago, an incremental backup yesterday, and an incremental backup today.
+Three backups are taken: An initial full backup Monday, an incremental backup Tuesday, and an incremental backup Wednesday.

-• The oldest point contains the initial state of the dataset.
+- The oldest point contains the initial state of the machine.

-• Today's point refers to, but does not itself contain, the changes between the initial dataset and the changes made yesterday; it only contains the unique data changes made today.
+- Wednesday's point refers to, but does not itself contain, the changes between the initial backup and the changes made Tuesday.
+It does only contains the unique data changes made between the second and third backups.

 The Inverse Chain in Action